sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 * kcov is recompiled during every build.
 This adds some time to every build.
     This can potentially be improved using Travis CI's [caching feature][travis-ci-caching].
 Cache the kcov executable
     to avoid repeating this step in every build.

-A future version of this guide may include this improvement.
+A future version of this guide may resolve these issues.

 ## Codecov Integration